apache/spark/docs/mllib-guide.md

 title: Machine Learning Library (MLlib)
 ---

-MLlib is a Spark implementation of some common machine learning (ML) functionality, as well associated tests and data generators.
-MLlib currently supports four common types of machine learning problem settings, namely, binary classification, regression, clustering and collaborative filtering, as well as an underlying gradient descent optimization primitive.
+MLlib is a Spark implementation of some common machine learning algorithms and utilities, including classification, regression, clustering, collaborative filtering, dimension reduction, as well as underlying optimization primitives.

 # Available Methods
 The following links provide a detailed explanation of the methods and usage examples for each of them: